arielmission-space/PAOS/README.md

 # `PAOS`

-The Physical `Ariel` Optics Simulator
+The Physical Optics Simulator

 ## How to install

 `PAOS` is compatible with Python 3.8.

 To install from source, clone the repository and move inside the directory.
 Then use pip as

     pip install .

 ## How to build the documentation